BCSC 261: Syllabus

 Course Description

 This course explores the cognitive mechanisms used to speak and understand language.
 We will focus, in particular, on the relation between social cognition and language.
 This includes questions about how social perception can affect how we understand speech, or how we express ourselves, depending on who we are talking to---for example, subconscious alignment or anti-alignment in speaking styles, pronunciation, and lexical choices.
 We will also ask how our brain manages to map sound (or sign) onto meaning given that even speakers of the same dialect can differ starkly in the physical (acoustic) signals they produce.
+Please have a look at the schedule for a list of topics.

 This is an advanced seminar in the cognitive/neuroscience of language.
 It is intended to let you explore research topics in more depth than is possible during introductory lectures.
 Learning how to approach, explore, and discuss scientific topics in this manner can prepare you for graduate/med school, or can simply be fun.

 Required readings are uploaded to Blackboard.
 Please be sure to read them before each class.
 Announcements will also be made via Blackboard when new materials are posted.
 This course follows the College credit hour policy for four-credit courses, including independent out-of-class assignments (completion of the required readings) for at least 1 academic hour per week.

 Course Requirements and Grading